Summer Camp FAQs

 Are you adjusting your health policies due to COVID-19?

 Yes!
-Please visit our Check the Facts campaign page for an up to date list of all new health policies.
+Please visit our COVID-19 policies page for an up to date list of all new health policies.

 Meals and Snacks